kilmoretrout/argus_gui/docs/installation.md

 ### Daily Usage

-For future use, remember to activate your virtual environment each time before using Argus GUI:
+For future use, remember to activate your virtual environment each time before launching the Argus GUI:

 **macOS/Linux:**
 ```bash